Egnyte Connect Review

 Egnyte has many other apps you can pick from, too, many of which are free.
 You can search options from an application library by name or category.
 Categories include productivity, collaboration, business automation and project management.
 There are also handful of security integrations we’ll touch on the next section.

-Strong cloud security is absolutely necessary in an era where online crime like data breaches and man-in-the-middle (MITM) attacks are becoming more sophisticated and commonplace.
+Strong cloud security is absolutely necessary for an era where online crime like data breaches and man-in-the-middle (MITM) attacks are becoming more sophisticated and commonplace.
 Key to protecting your content from such activity are good data center security and both in-transit and at-rest encryption.

 The Egnyte data centers are also secured against physical invasions with several common safeguards like guard patrols, 24-hour surveillance and biometric access controls.